JPvRiel/personal_ca_code_sign_tls/README.md

 unset openssl_pid
 ```

-## Self-signed certficates (no seperate CA root)
+## Self-signed certificates (no separate CA root)

-Usign self-signed certficates without a CA chain appears simpler, but with the limitation of not working properly for browsers that raise exceptions about self-signed certficates used with TLS connections and various extended usage attributes causing conflicts.
+Self-signed certificates without a CA chain appears simpler, but with the limitation of not working properly for browsers that raise exceptions about self-signed certificates used with TLS connections and various extended usage attributes causing conflicts.

 ### Self-signed code signing cert

-If all that's required is a code signing certifcate, then self-signed could be a viable and miminmal way to go.
+If all that's required is a code signing certificate, then self-signed could be a viable and minimal way to go.
 You can set your own passphrase via `  export PASSPHRASE='<your passphrase>'`.

 ```bash
 ./self_signed/self_signed.sh
 ```

-Provided NSS or alternate libraies don't strictly check for key usage conflicts, the above might work well enough.
+Provided NSS or alternate libraries don't strictly check for key usage conflicts, the above might work well enough.

 ### Self-signed cert for TLS and code signing

-I did attempt to use a mult-purpose self signed cert.
-However, it was not possbile to get Chrome 71 to trust it.
+I did attempt to use a multipurpose self signed cert.
+However, it was not possible to get Chrome 71 to trust it.

 E.g. from the `self_signed_eg` directory: